 Q. Are service dogs allowed on the trails, in the buildings, or in the wilderness?

 A. Yes.
 Service dogs are permitted on a leash anywhere in the park and on the shuttles.
 They must be easily identified as helper-dogs.

 Q. How many people have fallen off Angels Landing?

 A. Since 2004, eight people have died falling from the cliffs along the route.

 Q. How many fatalities from "falling" have occured in Zion National Park?

 A. Below is a list of fatalities from "falling" in Zion National Park, dating back to the parks establishment.
-The info below is incomplete.
-The below list includes only incidents where suspicious activity was not involved.
+The information below is incomplete and includes only incidents where suspicious activity was not involved.